schoodicsolutions/main-site/src/routes/(md)/(services)/responsive-design/+page.md

 ---
 title: Responsive Design
+description: Our web design team creates responsive, user-friendly websites for optimal viewing on any device.
 ---
 At Schoodic Media, we understand the importance of having a website that looks great on any device.
 That's why we prioritize responsive design in all of our web development projects.